sihyungyou/sihyungyou.github.io/_posts/2019-08-03-fuzzingbook-ch-3-8.md

 ### Simplifying by Alternative Expansions
 A second means to simplify this tree is to apply alternative expansions.
 That is, for a symbol, we check whether there is an alternative expansion with a smaller number of children.
 Then, we replace the symbol with the alternative expansion, filling in needed symbols from the tree.

+If we replace derivation subtrees by (smaller) subtrees, and if we search for alternate expansions that again yield smaller subtrees, we can systematically simplify the input.
+This could be much faster than delta debugging, as our inputs would always be syntactically valid.
+However, we need a strategy for when to apply which simplification rule.
+This is what we develop in the remainder of this section.

+### A Class for Reducing with Grammars